raeufroushangar/MICA-Weighted/README.md

 ## Project Description

-The ECMPIA repository serves as a toolkit for bioinformaticians and researchers to implement the ECMPIA algorithm for analyzing mutation impacts.
+The ECMPIA repository serves as a toolkit for researchers to implement the ECMPIA algorithm for analyzing mutation positional impacts.

 ## Directory Structure